ajmedeio/portfolio/content/journal/morning-musings-3.md

 "Have you always felt this way during season changes?"
 Jane asked.
 As a wave of sadness and existentialism enveloped my body, I spoke, "it was so cold."
 I remember my hands and feet blue in hue from the cold.
 My room was slightly underground, and the ground in the winter became frosty and frigid.
 I was essentially in a fridge all winter as the days grew shorter and my studies ramped up.
 I remember trying to write and hold my pencil during those days.
-I hated it... but I grew accustomed to the cold.
+Rigid fingers make for rigid writings... but I grew accustomed to the cold.
 I would wear shorts year round.
 Perhaps as a way to brag and say, "you don't know the cold I know..."
 I think that's what the tattoos on my fingers are.
 It's a signal, "you don't know what I've been through."
 "You couldn't possibly know my pain..."
 Very emo, I know, but it really feels like that.
 I'm approaching 30 and I still feel that way.